olekhshch/boardlist-app/README.md

 ### Items

-To create a new item you should provide a name (main value) for it in the input value of chosen group (can't be empty) and confirm it by pressing Enter.
+To create a new `item` you should provide a name (main value) for it in the input value of chosen group (the value can't be empty) and confirm it by pressing Enter.
 A new item will appear in the list of this group where it can be manipulated further.

 You can access items edit menu by selecting at least one item using checkbox in the beginning of every item.
 Next, all of the selected item can be duplicated, deleted or you can choose to archive/unarchive them.